SmartDoge/smartdoge/tests/solidity/README.md

 - `0x0f54f47bf9b8e317b214ccd6a7c3e38b893cd7f0` (user 2)

-Keep the terminal window open, go into any of the tests and run `yarn test-ethermint`.
-You should see `ethermintd` accepting transactions and producing blocks.
+Keep the terminal window open, go into any of the tests and run `yarn test-smartdoge`.
+You should see `smartdoged` accepting transactions and producing blocks.
 You should be able to query for any transaction via:

-- `ethermintd query tx <cosmos-sdk tx>`
+- `smartdoged query tx <cosmos-sdk tx>`
 - `curl localhost:8545 -H "Content-Type:application/json" -X POST --data '{"jsonrpc":"2.0","method":"eth_getTransactionByHash","params":["<ethereum tx>"],"id":1}'`

 From here, in your other available terminal,
 And obviously more, via the Ethereum JSON-RPC API).

 When in doubt, you can also run the tests against a Ganache instance via `yarn test-ganache`, to make sure they are behaving correctly.

 ### Test node

-The [`init-test-node.sh`](./init-test-node.sh) script sets up ethermint with the following accounts:
+The [`init-test-node.sh`](./init-test-node.sh) script sets up smartdoge with the following accounts:

 - `ethm10jmp6sgh4cc6zt3e8gw05wavvejgr5pwtu750w` (Validator)
   - `0x7cB61D4117AE31a12E393a1Cfa3BaC666481D02E`